Fourmisain/GluePlugin/README.md

 Gradle plugin that helps build multi-version Fabric Minecraft mods by glueing together multiple builds.

 "Glueing" (sic) means combining the jars, overwriting existing files - except for the `fabric.mod.json`, mixin configurations and refmap JSON files.
-These 3 types of files are instead combined as a sort of map/object, where existing entries are overwritten.
+These 3 types of files are instead combined as a sort of map/object, where existing entries are overwritten or combined if they are objects or lists.

 ### Setup